 Connect to SQLite and retrieve data

-2. Copy and paste this code into the newly created class.
+After that, copy and paste the code below into the newly created class.

 using System;